munificent/game-programming-patterns/book/service-locator.markdown

     a class with a given name, find its constructor, and then invoke it to create an instance.

-    Dynamically-typed languages like Lisp, SmallTalk, and Python get this by their very nature, but newer static languages like C# and Java also support it.
+    Dynamically-typed languages like Lisp, Smalltalk, and Python get this by their very nature, but newer static languages like C# and Java also support it.